-All development applications (DAs) on exhibition are available on the DA tracker on Council's website.
-If you're unable to find a DA it may be that the DA, you are looking for has not yet been lodged or the exhibition period has ended.
+If you're unable to find a DA, it may be that the DA you are looking for has not yet been lodged.

-If the DA is no longer on exhibition you can put in a GIPA request using an informal access to information form available on Councils website.
+If the DA is not on the DA tracker, you can put in a GIPA request using an informal access to information form available on Council's website.